 Name: Adam Bernard Home: Fairfield, Connecticut, United States About Me: Entertainment journalist with 15+ years of experience.
 Supporter of indie music.
 Lover of day baseball, fringe movies, & chicken shawarma.
 Part time ninja.
 Nerdy, but awesome.
 See my complete profile

 Welcome to your weekly dose of pop world musings.
-Covering all things pop culture, this week Pop Shots is hitting you with thoughts on everything from Janet Jackson’s summer tour, to a film project for a former NSYNC member, to Kanye West’s new career strategy, and since this is Pop Shots you know everything is seasoned with a little bit of attitude.
+Covering all things pop culture, this week Pop Shots is hitting you with thoughts on everything from Carly Rae Jepsen’s new album and tour, to Salt-N-Pepa’s TV deal, to The Raconteurs making their triumphant return, and since this is Pop Shots you know everything is seasoned with a little bit of attitude.

 And with that, my time is up for the week, but I'll be back next week with more shots on all things pop.